dogweather/forkful/content/en/cpp/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?
-Parsing HTML means breaking down HTML content into something a program can understand and manipulate.
-Programmers do this to extract data, manipulate content, or integrate web scraping into their applications.

 ## How to:
 C++ doesn't come with built-in HTML parsing capabilities.
 You'll often use a library like Gumbo-parser by Google, or something similar.
 Here's a quick example using Gumbo-parser: